lephia778/BFS-DFS-Algorithm/README.md

 Implement BFS DFS algorithm from scratch

 In this code, BFS DFS mostly shared code.
-The only difference is how to choose node path for expand
+The only difference is how to choose node path to expand